This is the first time I've worked for myself...

 What tax do I pay as a self-employed person?

-When self-employed you pay the following taxes to HMRC [Her Majesty's Revenue & Customs], all collected at the same time:
+When you are self-employed you pay the following taxes to HMRC and they are all collected at the same time:

 When is self-employment income tax payment due?